 Nesting calls is mainly an issue related to function calls with one or more arguments.
 When doing many calls in sequence the result will be a deeply nested call expression.

-Using nested calls has some specific challenges related to readability.
-The order of calls is from right to left, which is the opposite of the natural reading direction a lot of the users of ECMAScript are used to day to day.
+Using nested calls can have some specific challenges related to readability.
+The reading order of nested calls is from right to left rather than the regular reading direction of JavaScript code which is left to right.
 This means it is difficult to switch the reading direction when working out which call happens in which order.
 When using functions with multiple arguments in the middle of the nested call, it is not intuitive to see what call its arguments belong to.
 These issues are the main challenges this proposal is trying to solve.
 There are currently ways to improve readability with nested calls, as they can be simplified by using temporary variables.
 While this does introduce its own set of issues, it provides some way of mitigating the readability problem.
 Another positive side of nested calls is they do not require a specific design to be used, and a library developer does not have to design their library around this specific call style.
+In the listings below, examples of deeply nested calls with both single and multiple arguments can be seen.